clayne/FROST-Fast/README.md

 **Any other known bugs?**

-* If the player is wearing power armor, using Scavver's Toolbox can hang the game.
+If the player is wearing power armor, using Scavver's Toolbox can hang the game.
 As a workaround, exit the power armor first.

-**Can I add player textures, 3d model replacers, and other cosmetic mods?**
+**Can I add player textures and other cosmetic mods?**

-Yes, you would want to put those mods under the "Player Appearance" separator in Mod Organizer 2.
+Yes, you can put those mods under the "Player Appearance" separator in Mod Organizer 2.
 Remember to re-order the plugins (on the right) so they match the mod list (on the left).

 **Why is the R88 Simple Sorter mod included in the modlist?**